What is ovulation pain?

 Ovulation pain itself is nothing to worry about.
 But talk to your healthcare provider if you have severe pain.
 It could be a sign of a different, more serious condition, including:

-- Scar tissue from a cesarean section (C-section) or other abdominal surgery that caused abdominal adhesions.
+- Scar tissue from a (C-section) or other abdominal surgery that caused abdominal adhesions.

-- Sexually transmitted disease (STD), such as chlamydia, which can cause inflammation that leads to painful ovulation.
+- Sexually transmitted infections (STIs), such as chlamydia, which can cause inflammation that leads to painful ovulation.

-- Ovarian cyst, a pouch of fluid that develops on an ovary.
+- Ovarian cyst, a pouch of fluid that develops on your ovary.

-- Ectopic pregnancy, when a pregnancy develops outside of the uterus, often on one of the fallopian tubes.
+- Ectopic pregnancy, when a pregnancy develops outside of your uterus, often in your fallopian tube.

 - Appendicitis, when the appendix is inflamed.